 - A beverage per rider is given at the finish.

-Riders are free to wear any jersey they want in the qualifier events.
+Riders are free to wear any type of jersey in the qualifier events, with the following exceptions

-- Reigning World Champions are obliged to wear their official World Champion jersey in UGFWS qualifier events in the discipline (road race or time trial) in which they won the World Title
+- Reigning World Champions are obliged to wear their official jersey in UGFWS qualifier events in the discipline (road race or time trial) in which they won the World Title

-- It’s forbidden to wear the rainbow stripes (or any variation of their design) on the national team jersey, bike, helmet, shoes or overshoes during the Gran Fondo World Championships.
+- It is forbidden to wear the rainbow stripes (or any variation of their design) on the national team jersey, bike, helmet, shoes or overshoes during the UCI Gran Fondo World Championships.

 Mechanical assistance is provided on all the routes.
 At least 2 vehicles and/or motorcycles for service purposes are available to the cyclists.
 1 vehicle will follow the head of the race, another 1 the tail of the race.
-For time trial the riders can’t be followed by a car with a mechanic.
+For the time trial, the riders cannot be followed by a car with a mechanic.
 Private cars with spare parts/bikes/wheels are forbidden in a UGFWS qualifier event.

 Timekeeping and ranking